WJSoftware/dr-fetch/README.md

     const token = obtainToken();
     // Make sure there's an object where headers can be added: init ??= {};
-    // With setHeaders(), you can add headers to 'init' with a map, an array of tuples, a Headers
-    // object or a POJO object.
     setHeaders(init, { Accept: 'application/json', Authorization: `Bearer ${token}`});
-    // Finally, do fetch.
     return fetch(url, init);
 }
 ```